 This man welcomed my son and me into the home he shared with my mother.

 This man took the vacation and personal time he accrued over many years to stay home with my son so I could work.
-For months, I met him at 1 p.m. each day after my shift ended — I worked from 4:30 a.m. to noon — at a meeting point at his workplace where I picked up my son so my father could work a half-day.
+For months, I met him at 1 p.m. each day after my shift ended — I worked from 4:30 a.m. to noon — at his workplace where I picked up my son so my father could work a half-day.

 This man changed my son’s diapers and fed him.

 This man laughed and talked with my son.

 This man took my son’s hand and walked him around our yard and pushed his stroller.